ds2000/homeassistant-fe-tesla/README.md

 10) Controls screen - Higher and Lower buttons to set the charge ampage.
 11) Visuals - Rogue charging icon needs work
 12) Visuals - some of the car images bounce around slightly when clicked, screenshots need redoing.
+13) Review conditional yaml state code.
+At the time of writing the state icons weren't working.
+If this has been fixed I can rewrite a few things.

 # Installation
 To install you'll need a few pre-requistites.
 These are: